Inference From Visible Information And Background Knowledge: Positive Query Implication

 We begin by enforcing the existence of an initial node with the associated tile $t_\bot$.
 For this, we introduce another visible relation $\kw{Init}$, of arity $0$, and linear TGD

-It is also easy to require that every node is connected to at least another node in the relation $E_H$ (resp., $E_V$), and that the latter node has an associated tile that satisfies the horizontal constraints $H$ (resp., the vertical constraints $V$).
-To do so we use the disjunctive linear TGDs
+It is also easy to guarantee that every node is connected to at least another node in the relation $E_H$ (resp., $E_V$), and that this latter node has an associated tile that satisfies the horizontal constraints $H$ (resp., the vertical constraints $V$).
+To do so we use the following disjunctive linear TGDs:

-We now turn to explain how to enforce a grid structure on the relations $E_H$ and $E_V$, and to guarantee that each node has exactly one tile associated with it.
+We now explain how to enforce a grid structure on the relations $E_H$ and $E_V$, and how to guarantee that each node has exactly one tile associated with it.
 Of course, we cannot directly use disjunctive TGDs in order to guarantee that $E_H$ and $E_V$ correctly represent the horizontal and vertical edges of the grid.
 However, we can introduce additional hidden relations that make it possible to mark certain nodes so as to expose the possible violations.
-We first show how expose violations to the fact that the horizontal edge relation is a function.
+We first show how to expose violations to the fact that the horizontal edge relation is a function.
 The idea is to select nodes in $E_H$ in order to challenge functionality.
-Formally, the horizontal challenge is captured by a hidden ternary relation $\kw{HChallenge}$, by the linear TGDs
+Formally, the horizontal challenge is captured by a hidden ternary relation $\kw{HChallenge}_{\kw{funct}}$, by the linear TGDs

 and by the CQ